 Now I’m going to show you how best to set up and maintain your cat’s boxes.

-Follow these tips, and you’ll be able to avoid all sorts of common litter box problems (like wayward peeing and pooping outside the box), and you’ll also be prepared to identify painful or potentially life-threatening conditions.
+Follow these tips, and you’ll be able to avoid common litter box problems, like wayward peeing and pooping outside the box, and you’ll also be prepared to identify painful or potentially life-threatening conditions.

 You Need More Litter Boxes Than You Might Think

 Why would one cat need more than one box?
 Because there are a ton of factors that might block their access to a single litter box and other things that can cause them to develop a stressful or painful association with it.
-If you’ve only given your cat a single, solitary option, it’s not going to be good for either of you (this is a polite way of saying that they’ll find somewhere else to do their business, or suffer from a painful bout of constipation of even urinary obstruction).
-So try to adhere to the “n+1 rule” for cat litter boxes by making sure to provide one more litter box in your home than the number of cats you have.
+If you’ve only given your cat a single, solitary option, it’s not going to be good for either of you (this is a polite way of saying that they’ll find somewhere else to do their business or suffer from a painful bout of constipation or even urinary obstruction).
+So, try to adhere to the “n+1 rule” for cat litter boxes by providing one more litter box in your home than the number of cats you have.